Metron-Project/metron-project.github.io/docs/metroninfo/documentation.md

   The `source` attribute is required and has to be one of the following:

+  - AniList
   - Comic Vine
   - Grand Comics Database
   - Metron
+  - MyAnimeList
   - League of Comic Geeks

 - #### Alternatives